 Unnecessary return visits

-Less wear on aging shingles
+Less wear on your shingles

 Lower risk of accidental damage